wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

-# DHCPv6 ADDR-REG-NOTIFICATION Message
+# DHCPv6 ADDR-REG-INFORM Message

-The DHCPv6 client sends an ADDR-REG-NOTIFICATION message to inform that an IPv6 address is in use.
-The format of the ADDR-REG-NOTIFICATION message is described as follows:
+The DHCPv6 client sends an ADDR-REG-INFORM message to inform that an IPv6 address is in use.
+The format of the ADDR-REG-INFORM message is described as follows:

       0                   1                   2                   3
       0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1